-4. Acquisition of interests in shares by members of a group acting in concert
+Acquisition of interests in shares by members of a group acting in concert

 While the Panel accepts that the concept of persons acting in concert recognises a group as being the equivalent of a single person, the membership of such groups may change at any time.
 This being the case, there will be circumstances when the acquisition of an interest in shares by one member of a group acting in concert from another member will result in the acquirer of the interest in shares having an obligation to make an offer.
-Whenever a group acting rights in a company and as a result of an acquisition of an interest in shares to be interested in shares or more or, if already interested in shares carrying over 30%, acquires an interest in any other shares carrying voting rights, the factors which the Panel will take into account in considering whether to waive the obligation to make an offer include:
+Whenever a group acting in concert is interested in shares which together carry 30% or more of the voting rights in a company and as a result of an acquisition of an interest in shares from another member of the group a single member comes to be interested in shares carrying 30% or more or, if already interested in shares carrying over 30%, acquires an interest in any other shares carrying voting rights, the factors which the Panel will take into account in considering whether to waive the obligation to make an offer include:

-(a) whether the leader of the group or the member with the largest individual interest in shares has changed and whether the balance between the interests in the group has changed significantly;

-(b) the price paid for the interest in shares acquired; and

-(c) the relationship between the persons acting in concert and how long they have been acting in concert.
+- (a) whether the leader of the group or the member with the largest individual interest in shares has changed and whether the balance between the interests in the group has changed significantly; - (b) the price paid for the interest in shares acquired; and - (c) the relationship between the persons acting in concert and how long they have been acting in concert.

 When the group is interested in shares carrying 30% or more of the voting rights in a company but does not hold shares carrying more than 50% of such voting rights, an offer obligation will arise if an interest in any other shares carrying voting rights is acquired from non-members of the group.
 When the group holds shares carrying over 50% of the voting rights in a company, no obligations normally arise from acquisitions by any member of the group.
-However, subject to considerations similar to those set out in the previous paragraph, the Panel may regard as giving rise to an obligation to make an offer the acquisition by a single member of the group of an interest in shares sufficient to increase the shares carrying voting rights in which he is interested to 30% or more or, if he is already interested in 30% or more, which increases the percentage of shares carrying voting rights in which he is interested.
+However, subject to considerations similar to those set out in the previous paragraph, the Panel may regard as giving rise to an obligation to make an offer the acquisition by a single member of the group of an interest in shares sufficient to increase the shares carrying voting rights in which the member of the group is interested in 30% or more, which increases the percentage of shares carrying voting rights in which the member of the group is interested.